Under Trump change, Cuba business partners can now be sued

 Suing is also expensive, with initial filing fees of more than $6,500 a case.
 There is also the difficulty and expense of proving ownership with old Cuban documents.

-López said he plans to sue airlines including Aeromexico, LATAM of Chile and Copa of Panama.
-Other potential major targets include Spanish hotel chains Meliá and Iberostar, Pernod Ricard of France and U.S. cruise lines that dock at ports confiscated from U.S. residents planning to sue as early as Thursday morning.

-“There’s enormous worry,” the European Union’s ambassador to Cuba, Alberto Navarro, told The Associated Press last week.
-“There are businesspeople who’ve been here 20, 30 years, who’ve made bets on investing their financial resources in Cuba to stimulate commerce, tourism, international exchange, and many of them tell me that they haven’t lived through a similar situation.”
+The European Union said it could file a World Trade Organization lawsuit or levy its own sanctions against U.S. entities that sue under Title III.

+“The EU sees the extraterritorial application of unilateral restrictive measures as violating international law, and will take all appropriate measures,” the EU said in a statement.

-The activation of Title III has provoked protests from the European Union, Canada and Cuba, which fears its already lagging levels of foreign investment could be permanently crippled.
+Meanwhile, Cuba fears it’s already lagging levels of foreign investment could be permanently crippled as a result of the activation of the provision.
 At a Cuban government-organized May Day parade Wednesday in Havana, marchers carried signs and chanted slogans denouncing the Helms-Burton law.

+The law “was an effort to tie the hands of any president to improve relations with Cuba,” Carlos Fernández de Cossío, Cuba’s director-general of U.S. affairs, told The Associated Press in Washington.

+“No doubt that there will be a threatening effect that will inhibit some investors of going to Cuba.
+We cannot ignore that that will occur,” he said.
+“It will perhaps have an impact on the living standards, the living conditions, of common Cubans ...
+It will damage perhaps the relationship of the United States and Cuba more than it is today.”

 Beltrán said her family had 860 acres (348 hectares) of sugar fields and 1,300 acres (526 hectares) of tobacco in western Pinar del Rio province.
 She has no idea if she will be able to sue a foreign corporation doing business related to her properties, but she is optimistic.